Mickey Miller: Development

 In February 2008, it was announced that Mickey and his stepfather Keith were being axed from EastEnders.
 The characters were two of several axed by executive producer Diederick Santer that year.
 Others included Gus Smith, Steven Beale, and Honey Mitchell.
-Their axing lead to further disbandment of the Miller/Swann family.
+Their axing led to further disbandment of the Miller/Swann family.
 Both Mickey and Keith survived the axe in 2006 when Rosie and Demi Miller were written out.
 Darren Miller and Dawn Swann, the only remaining family members, were kept on.

 Swash had been forced to take a three-month break from the serial after he contracted meningoencephalitis — a rare form of viral meningitis, which makes the brain swell up.
 EastEnders writers were reported to be "frantically reworking scripts" to explain Mickey's sudden disappearance.

 After being involved in a high-profile storyline that saw the Millers' home burned down in a gas explosion in June 2008, Mickey departed the serial two weeks later, joining his mother and sister for a new start.
 He departed on 1 July 2008.

-On 17 July 2011, it was reported that Swash would reprise the role of Mickey the following week as part of a storyline focusing on Mickey's brother, Darren (Hawkins).
+In September 2011, it was reported that Swash would reprise the role of Mickey the following week as part of a storyline focusing on Mickey's brother, Darren (Hawkins).
 Mickey's reappearance for two episodes was scripted to coincide with Darren's exit storyline.
-Mickey will appear from 19 September 2011.
+Mickey appeared from 19 September 2011.

 In 2016, Swash expressed an interest in reprising the role of Mickey.
+He reiterated the sentiment after hosting EastEnders: The Six in 2023.

+He returned, with no prior announcement, in the episode broadcast on 9 December 2024, as part of a storyline surrounding Bridge Street Market.
+Swash departed the following episode.